opattison/olivermakes/about/index.md

 ## Copyright

-All writing and photography on the site is original and licensed under [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC)](http://creativecommons.org/licenses/by-nc/4.0/).
+All writing and photography on the site is my original work and is licensed under [Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC)](http://creativecommons.org/licenses/by-nc/4.0/).
 All code is under copyright, but is available to use and borrow from [on GitHub](https://github.com/opattison/olivermakes).
-If you are looking at the repository, everything in the `_static` and `_posts` folders is CC BY-NC and the rest is under copyright, where applicable.
+If you are looking at the repository, almost everything in the `_static` and `_posts` folders is CC BY-NC and the most of the rest of it is under copyright, where applicable.

 I designed the site myself, so most of the code was written by me by hand – exceptions where code is derived from another source are noted inline.
-An example of copyright violation would be copying the source code outright and using it to make a public website that could be confused for this one.
+An example of copyright violation would be copying all of the source code outright and using it to make a public website that could be confused for this one.

 - - -